apple/swift-log/README.md

     logger.info("\(stringIAlreadyHave)")

-For more details, have a look in the next session.
+For more details, have a look in the next section.

 ### What are the differences between SwiftLog 1 and 0?